Sprache auswählen

 If multiple artwork items belong together, create a site_relation tag and use that one for all the artworks which should be grouped together

-The relation can have it's own tags which are shown together with the individual tags.
+The relation will have it's own tags which are shown together with the artwork tags.

 Currently supported are: